-When we observe a living cell, we can see a variety of living bodies of definite structures and functions suspended in the cytoplasm, known as organoides or organelles.
-These organelles are the main sites for the various cytoplasmic activities.
+When we observe a living cell, we can see a variety of living bodies of definite structures and functions suspended in the cytoplasm, known as organoids or organelles.
+These organelles are the main sites for various cytoplasmic activities.
 Some of these are concerned with the chemical activities or metabolism of the cytoplasm.
-Ribosome is one of them.
+The ribosome is one of them.
 Ribosomes are particles composed of ribonucleic acid (RNA) and proteins.
-These particles are the integral part of rough endoplasmic reticulum and microsomes.
-But they also exist freely in cytoplasm, e.g. in young meristematic cells.
+These particles are an integral part of the rough endoplasmic reticulum and microsomes.
+But they also exist freely in the cytoplasm, e.g. in young meristematic cells.

-- Hanstien and Altmann (1882) found some very small granules in the cytoplasm of cell.
-They termed this granules as microsome.
+- Hanstien and Altmann (1882) found some very small granules in the cytoplasm of cells.
+They termed this granule as microsome.

-- Claude (1954) got the similar types of particles after centrifuging the liver cells and termed this particles as microsome like Hanstien and Altmann.
+- Claude (1954) got similar types of particles after centrifuging the liver cells and termed these particles as microsomes like Hanstien and Altmann.

-- Later, Richard B. Roberts first proposed the term “ribosome” in the end of 1950s.
+- Later, Richard B. Roberts first proposed the term “ribosome” at the end of the 1950s.

-- Sevetz (1965) observed that kind of particles under electron microscope and described microsome as a small portion of rough walled endoplasmic reticulum.
+- Sevetz (1965) observed that kind of particle under an electron microscope and described microsome as a small portion of rough walled endoplasmic reticulum.
 It consists of –

 - many small particles i.e. ribosome